stefanvictora/hue-scheduler/README.md

 ### `--default-interpolation-transition-time`

-Flag to configure the default transition time as a multiple of 100ms used for the interpolated call when turning a light on during a `tr-before` transition.
-If the previous state already contains a ``tr`` property, Hue Scheduler reuses the customer value instead.
+Flag to configure the default transition time used for the interpolated call when turning a light on during a `tr-before` transition.
+Defined either as a multiple of 100ms or with the already mentioned shorthands e.g. `5s`.
+If the previous state already contains a ``tr`` property, Hue Scheduler reuses the custom value instead.

 ~~~yacas
 # Default value used: